eegsynth/eegsynth/doc/tutorial2.md

 of the channels that you are plotting.
 The plotsignal module also makes a conversion between the state of the values it reads from Redis (the last read position of the knobs), to frequencies in Hertz.
 It outputs those back into Redis, e.g. under _plotsignal.redband.lo_, and _plotsignal.redband.hi_.
-You can check this by using `Redis-cli monitor`.
+You can check this by using `redis-cli monitor`.

 _Continue reading: [Tutorial 3](tutorial3.md)_